mongock/mongock/README.md

 This example will execute `ChangeSet` 1, 2 and 3,
 because the specified systemVersion in the changeset should be greater equals the `startSystemVersion` and lower than `endSystemVersion`.

-## When use each
+## When use each module
 ### When use Mongock standalone
 Mongock standalone(`mongock-core`) is the original Mongock implementation.
 It provides the main features and while it still very easy to run, it does not rely on any framework to be executed, so that responsibility belongs to you.

 As mentioned, it's recommended when you are running an standalone java application without any framework or, even using a framework, you want to have the control of when Mongock is executed and you don't need any extra feature provided by Spring, such as bean injection, profiles, converters, etc.

 ### When use SpringMongock
 This is a specialization of Mongock for [Spring][spring] users.
-SpringMongock runner implements the interface [InitializingBean][InitializingBean] provided by [Spring][spring]. so by instantiating the Mongock runner as singleton bean in the spring context, the framework will take care of the dependencies and will execute at startup.
+SpringMongock runner implements the interface [InitializingBean][InitializingBean] provided by [Spring][spring].
+So by instantiating the Mongock runner as singleton bean in the spring context, the framework will take care of the dependencies and will execute at startup.

 By using SpringMongock you can also take advantage of the Spring Profile's benefits and, if using MongoTemplate, all the SpringData features are implicitly provided.

 >**Note:** We really recommend using [MongoTemplate][MongoTemplate] for building SpringMongock runner.
-It provides a provides a better integration with [Spring][spring] and it's the only way of taking advantage of SpringData, so you can use features like Mongo [CustomConversions][customConversions], etc.
+It provides a better integration with [Spring][spring] and it's the only way of taking advantage of SpringData, so you can use features like Mongo [CustomConversions][customConversions], etc.

 ### When use SpringBootMongock